tillsiebenmorgen/RS-REMD_tutorial/README.md

 conda install -c ambermd ambertools
 ```

-For the `pymbar` installation (in order to calculate free energies) you can use pip
+For the `pymbar` installation (in order to calculate free energies) you can use
 `pip install pymbar`